orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 - Expired sessions now send a status code 440 to the client

 ## Compatibility notes

+### Field encryption password

+The `oxf.fr.field-encryption.password` property now controls a separate encryption password for field-level encryption.
+In previous versions, the general `oxf.crypto.password` property was used instead.

+If you are upgrading from an earlier version of Orbeon Forms to version 2023.1, you need to set `oxf.fr.field-encryption.password` to the same value as `oxf.crypto.password` used previously.
+This step is required for Orbeon Forms to allow you to read existing encrypted data, as well as to write new encrypted data.

+If you fail to do this, Orbeon Forms will report an error when you try to read or write encrypted data.

+Please be sure to read the [field-level encryption documentation](/form-builder/field-level-encryption.md#configuration).

 ### Visiting of visible fields